kenpeter/algo/misc/simiar_question.md

 - why timeInform[curr_head_id] + submax?
 - timeInform[curr_head_id] === this level
 - submax === another dfs level
+- why we don't have local_seen here, only global_seen?
+- because only course_scheduler (leetcode), ask to detect cycle; this does not ask to detect cycle

 - https://leetcode.com/problems/minesweeper/submissions/
 - why do we need 8 cell grid directions?